Jamal Igle: Other work

 In July 2006, Jamal joined the staff of the Art Students League of New York.

 In 2022, Igle joined the staff of the School of Visual Arts, as an instructor in the BFA Comics department, beginning with that year's Fall semester.

 Art style

 Regarding the influences on his art style, Igle has stated:

 "Well, that's hard to say because they are so varied.
-I'm not only a comics fan but a fan of fine art, film, television, and theater so my influences include Steve Rude, Al Williamson, Alan Davis, Brian Bolland, Dave Stevens, Mark Shultz, Joseph Clemet Cole, Louise Gordon, Sam Raimi, Tim Burton, Audu Paden and the list keeps growing.
+I'm not only a comics fan but a fan of fine art, film, television, and theater so my influences include Steve Rude, Al Williamson, Alan Davis, Brian Bolland, Dave Stevens, Mark Shultz? [sic], Joseph Clemet Cole? [sic], Louise Gordon, Sam Raimi, Tim Burton, Audu Paden and the list keeps growing.
 I'm influenced by everyone I see and talk to.
 I'm a student of the world and I learn and grow everyday.

 Personal life

 Igle and his wife Karine have a daughter named Catherine.
 As of November 2012, they live in Brooklyn.